ProvableHQ/welcome/documentation/aleo/03_language.md

 ### Signatures

-Aleo uses a Schnorr signatures scheme to sign messages with the address private key.
+Aleo uses a Schnorr signatures scheme to sign messages with an Aleo private key.
 Signatures can be verified in Aleo instructions using the [`sign.verify`](./04_opcodes.md#signverify) instruction.

 ```aleo